FLARE: Learning Future-Aware Latent Representations from Vision-Language Models for Autonomous Driving: Related Work

-\paragraph{End-to-End Autonomous Driving} Traditional autonomous driving (AD) systems adopt modular pipelines where perception, prediction, and planning components are optimized independently and integrated sequentially~\citep{chai2019multipath,li2024bevformer,liu2021multimodalmotionpredictionstacked}.
-To address cascading errors and enable joint optimization, recent approaches have shifted toward end-to-end learning that directly maps sensory inputs to planned trajectories.
-Transfuser~\cite{chitta2022transfuser} pioneered multi-task learning frameworks with shared feature extraction and task-specific heads.
-UniAD~\cite{hu2023planning} and VAD~\cite{jiang2023vad} generate Bird's-Eye-View (BEV) representations from multi-camera inputs and sequentially perform perception, forecasting, and planning in a fully differentiable manner.
-To mitigate suboptimal or unrealistic trajectories from regression-based planners, recent works such as VADv2~\cite{chen2024vadv2} and Hydra-MDP~\cite{li2024hydra} score predefined anchor trajectories to approximate multi-modal planning distributions, while iPad~\cite{guo2025ipad} iteratively refines dynamic trajectory proposals with attention-guided feature extraction.
-Despite these advances, end-to-end models remain constrained by training data coverage~\cite{tian2025simscalelearningdriverealworld}.
-When encountering long-tail scenarios outside the training distribution, they exhibit performance degradation due to limited generalization and insufficient semantic reasoning.
-This limitation motivates integrating world knowledge from large-scale vision-language models to enhance robustness in open-world driving environments.
+Conventional autonomous driving (AD) systems typically adopt modular pipelines, where perception, prediction, and planning components are optimized independently and integrated sequentially~\citep{chai2019multipath,li2024bevformer,liu2021multimodalmotionpredictionstacked}.
+To mitigate error propagation and enable joint optimization, recent approaches have shifted toward end-to-end learning that directly maps sensory inputs to planned trajectories.
+Transfuser~\cite{chitta2022transfuser} pioneered this direction by using a multi-task learning framework with shared feature extraction and task-specific heads.
+Subsequently, UniAD~\cite{uniad} and VAD~\cite{jiang2023vad} advanced this paradigm by constructing Bird's-Eye-View (BEV) representations from multi-camera inputs to perform perception, forecasting, and planning in a fully differentiable manner.
+To address the mode collapse often observed in regression-based planners, recent works such as VADv2~\cite{chen2024vadv2} and Hydra-MDP~\cite{li2024hydramdp} score predefined anchor trajectories to approximate multi-modal planning distributions.
+Similarly, DiffusionDrive~\cite{liao2024diffusiondrive} employs a truncated diffusion policy initialized from multi-mode anchors to efficiently capture complex action distributions with minimal denoising steps.
+Despite these advances, pure end-to-end models remain constrained by training data coverage~\cite{tian2025simscalelearningdriverealworld}.
+When encountering long-tail scenarios outside the training distribution, they often exhibit performance degradation due to limited semantic generalization.
+This limitation motivates the integration of world knowledge from large-scale Vision-Language Models(VLMs) to enhance robustness in open-world driving environments.